 Generation: The accounting department initiates the generation of billing worksheets.
 They are forwarded to the designated reviewer(s).

-Review: A designated reviewer (the Account Manager on a project) can review, edit, and transfer transactions.
+Review: A designated reviewer (the account manager on a project) can review, edit & transfer transactions.
 The billing worksheet is then forwarded back to accounting for approval.

-Approval: A designated approver can edit transactions and approve billing worksheets.
+Approval: A designated approver can edit transactions & approve billing worksheets.

 Create invoices: Once approved, the accounting department can turn the billing worksheets into client invoices.